ming2d941/clean-chuanglian/README.md

-# Clean ChuangLian
+# Clean Service

-A new Flutter project for LiBo.
+This is a Flutter app for my classmate LiBo, the app is used to provid clean service.